 Does it cost extra to be a member of Strong College?

 No. Strong College has no membership fees or additional charges.
 Resident members pay the University's standard room and board fees that apply to all air-conditioned residence halls on campus.
 Those charges are set by the Office of Housing and Residence Life and may be found at http://hrl.uncg.edu/.

 I've received notification that I've been accepted to Strong College but my housing assignment has not yet been changed.
 What's going on?

 No need to panic.
 We send our list of acceptances over to Housing and Residence Life in large groups instead of individually, so it takes a few days for them to make changes in their computer system.
 Beyond that, those changes sometimes take as long as a week to show up in individual student's UNC-Genie accounts.

 Do you have to take any special classes if you are in Strong College?

 Yes, Freshmen in Strong College do take one course together, STR 301 – 'Autobiography in Western Civilization.'
 All of the sections of this course are taught by the Senior Fellow, Mrs. Barton.

 Are the events required?

 No, we believe that students should choose for themselves what they want to participate in.
-We do, however, encourage students to participate by announcing every day when events are happening and by making the Hall Council open to all residents of Strong College.
-So, even if you are not on Hall Council, you can still attend if you have something to add or an idea for an activity.
+We do, however, encourage students to participate by announcing every day when events are happening and by making the planning committee meetings (also referred to as the Republic of Secret Lemurs) open to all residents of Strong College.
+So, even if you are not on the committee, you can still attend if you have something to add or an idea for an activity.
 We love to hear your ideas and then we try to help you with that plan in any way we can.